exercism/v3/languages/elixir/exercises/concept/maps/.docs/instructions.md

-In this exercise you're going to write a module to create and manipulate a map or high scores.
+In this exercise you're going to write a module to create and manipulate a map of high scores.

 You have 7 functions to implement, all related to returning and manipulating a map of high score data.